EricThomson/pandastim/readme.md

 - Revisit binocular_plaid_oneside.py very cool but based on mistake.
 - switch frame-based updating in task mgr instead of time?
 ### To do (long term)
+- Integrate with GUI (either DirectGUI (panda3d) or pyqt): don't start with this it is premature
 - Center text for text bit it is right justified.
 - check with photodiode at different locations on window: is it identical?
 - Ensure it works in real-time with inputs about fish location.